henninb/dotfiles/documents/tty-cmds.md

 This file seems to use agetty instead of mgetty to manage the tty. agetty man page doesn't show the -p option, but you could reinstall mgetty and use it.
 Or you could use the -n (no prompt) option with the -l (specify a login program) option and write a wrapper to /bin/login with your own prompt.

+If you do wish to configure a specific number of gettys, you can, just modify logind.conf with the appropriate entry, in this example 3:

+NAutoVTs=3